LLN273/RNaseP_pseudoknot/README.md

 ## Pipeline used in:

-# RNase P cleavage of pseudo-knot substrates reveals differences in active site architecture that depends on residue N<sub>-1</sub> in the 5' leader
+# RNase P cleavage of pseudoknot substrates reveals differences in activesite architecture that depend on residue N<sub>-1</sub> in the 5' leader
-David Kosek, J.L.
-Leal, Ema Kikovska, Guanzhong Mao, Shiying Wu, Samuel Flores and Leif A. Kirsebom
+D. Kosek, J.L.
+Leal, E. Kikovska, G. Mao, S. Wu, S. Flores and L.A.
+Kirsebom

-____

-(forthcoming)
+*RNA Biology* (forthcoming)